MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-D-Exportation-Importation-Animals-Including-Poultry-Animal-Products/part-93-Importation-Certain-Animals-Birds-Fish-Poultry-Certain-Animal-Bird-Poultry-Products-Requirements-Means-Conveyance-Shipping-Containers/subpart-C-Horses/section-93.308.md

 (vii) Horses must be held at the animal import center for a minimum of 7 days.
 On day 7, prior to the horses' release, the horses must be examined by a veterinarian at the expense of the owner or broker.
 For this examination, male horses must be tranquilized or sedated so that the external genitalia of the horses can be thoroughly examined.
 If screwworm is found during this examination, the horses must be held in quarantine and treated until free of infestation.

-(4) To qualify for release from quarantine, all horses, except horses from Iceland, must test negative to official tests for dourine, glanders, equine piroplasmosis, and equine infectious anemia.
-1 However, horses imported from Australia and New Zealand are exempt from testing for dourine and glanders.
+(4) To qualify for release from quarantine, all horses, except horses from Iceland, must test negative to official tests for dourine, glanders, equine piroplasmosis, and equine infectious anemia.1 However, horses imported from Australia and New Zealand are exempt from testing for dourine and glanders.
 In addition, all horses must undergo any other tests, inspections, disinfections, and precautionary treatments that may be required by the Administrator to determine their freedom from communicable diseases.

 1 Protocols for testing equines in import quarantine are available on the APHIS website at *www.aphis.usda.gov/aphis/ourfocus/importexport/animal-import-and-export/equine/guidelines-docs-related-to-importing-equine.*